 |

 Jack & Mary Lou purchased the instrument in 1973.
-Since then, they have added several pipe ranks and percussions.
+Over the years they added several pipe ranks and percussions.
 With the help of Mike Wallace, a three-manual Wurlitzer console originally from the Branford Theatre in Newark, New Jersey (opus 353) was acquired.
-The original Blue Mouse two-manual console and relay was sold to St. David's Church in Shelton, Washington. * ranks from the original Style 210 Blue Mouse Wurlitzer Piano, Chrysoglott, Xylophone (main), Xylophone (solo), Tuned Sleigh Bells, Harp-Marimba, Glockenspiel, Vibraharp, Accordion (25 notes) Unenclosed: 16' Skinner Dulciana (32 notes) Jack & Mary Lou have recently remodeled and vastly enlarged their home to give the Wurlitzer "surround sound!"
-The pipes are located in two chambers on the lower level and speak up through a large opening in the center of the very dramatic new main level music room where the console is situated.
-There is plenty of room for the sound to resonate beautifully. ![]() Console on the main music room level Two unique features of the Becvar instrument are an Accordion stop and 16' Skinner Dulciana mounted horizontally on the ceiling of the lower level.
+The original Blue Mouse two-manual console and relay was sold to St. David's Church in Shelton, Washington. * ranks from the original Style 210 Blue Mouse Wurlitzer Piano, Chrysoglott, Xylophone (main), Xylophone (solo), Tuned Sleigh Bells, Harp-Marimba, Glockenspiel, Vibraharp, Accordion (25 notes) Unenclosed: 16' Skinner Dulciana (32 notes) To accomodate the organ, Jack & Mary Lou remodeled and vastly enlarged their home to give the Wurlitzer "surround sound!"
+The pipes were located in two chambers on the lower level and spoke up through a large opening in the center of the very dramatic new main level music room where the console was situated.
+There was plenty of room for the sound to resonate beautifully.
+Console on the main music room level Two unique features of the Becvar instrument were an Accordion stop and 16' Skinner Dulciana mounted horizontally on the ceiling of the lower level.
 These pipes were originally from the Alaska (Strand) Theatre in Seattle.

 |